EpsiPository/TexTran/README.md

 - .NET Core 2.2
 - Entity Framework Core 2
 - TTExecuter 1.9
+- AutoMapper 8.1.0

 ## Usage

 Define classes in the definition files, and build the solution choose `Build - Transform All T4 Templates`.
+Add `ViewModels` to the project and a `AutoMapper Mapping Profile` is also created for the `ViewModel` and the matching `Entity`.

 ### Entity example